-At the Vision & Art Project, we delve into the profound influence vision loss due to macular degeneration has had on both historical and contemporary art and artists.
+At the Vision & Art Project, we explore the profound influence vision loss due to macular degeneration has had on both historical and contemporary art and artists.

-At the Vision & Art Project, we tell the stories of exceptional professional artists who experience vision loss due to macular degeneration.
-In so doing, we help ensure the legacy of individual artists at what can be a challenging time in their lives and shed light on a hidden side of art history.
-We also hope to inspire a deeper respect for our profound capacity as humans to adapt and change.
+At the Vision & Art Project, we delve into the experiences of exceptional artists with macular degeneration to explore their work and adaptations to vision loss in depth.
+This helps to ensure the legacy of individual artists at what can be a challenging time in their lives, sheds light on a hidden side of art history, and inspires a deeper respect for our profound capacity as humans to adapt and change.